accso/java9-jigsaw-depvis/README.md

 1. Include n-transitivity for requires-public
 2. Allow filtering of individual relationships (black/white listing)
 3. Include uses/provides relationships
-4. Include package names for modules
+4. Include a module's package names
-5. Include hash information of a module
+5. Include a module's hash value
-6. Currently, DepVis shows modules from the Observable modules (module path and system modules).
-Allow to show modules from a Configuration.
+6. Currently, DepVis only shows modules from the Observable Modules (= module path and system modules).
+Also allow to show modules from a Configuration.
-7. Allow to configure colors, line styles etc. from outside (currently one needs to change Java class depvis.GraphVizHelper and recompile).
+7. Allow to configure colors, line styles etc. from outside (currently one needs to change Java class depvis.GraphVizHelper.java and recompile).
 8. Adding a GraphViz legend seems only possible with `rankdir=LR`.
-This flips the whole graph as it cannot be done in a subgraph only.
+This settings then flips the whole graph (as it cannot be done in a subgraph only).
 Any way to get around this?

 ### Acknowledgments
 Thx to the GraphViz team (http://www.graphviz.org) for this magic tool!